Introduction:

 pangs and agony will seize them;

-they will be in anguish like a woman in labour
+they will be in anguish like a woman

 They will look aghast at one another;